 An agency may make the Evidence Code applicable in the agency's administrative hearings notwithstanding this section.
 Section 648.110.
-An agency may not modify the rules in this chapter for hearings required to be conducted by an administrative law judge employed by the Office of Administrative Hearings.
-Section 641.130 (modification of statute by regulation).
+An agency may not modify the rules in this chapter or make the rules in this chapter inapplicable for hearings required to be conducted by an administrative law judge employed by the Office of Administrative Hearings.
+Section 641.130 (modification or inapplicability of statute by regulation).

-§ 648.420.
+§ 648,420.
 Discretion of presiding officer to exclude